Darkempire78/Music-Discord-Bot/README.md

 # Music Discord Bot

-A Discord bot with more than 20+ commands which allows to play music on your server efficiently.
+A Discord bot with more than 25+ commands which allows to play music on your server efficiently.
 Supports Youtube, Spotify, Deezer and Soundcloud links.

 ## Installation

 * Install all dependencies : ``pip install -r requirements.txt``.
 * Download [FFmpeg](https://ffmpeg.org/download.html).
+* Create a MySQL database (required for playlist system) with : ``generateDataBase.sql``.
 * Edit `configuration example.json` :

 ```Javascript